point Add Fill Point

 Fill Point Tutorial Video

-After defining the static bodies (whether single part or multiple components), fill points are placed to seed the flood fills.
+After defining static and moving bodies (whether single part or multiple components), fill points are placed to seed the flood fills.
+These points should be in the bulk fluid away from any static or moving body geometry.
 At time zero, the solver expands from each fill point until reaching static boundaries or the bounding box, tagging connected regions and distinguishing them from disconnected ones.
 This approach automatically decomposes the system geometry into distinct regions, without manual preprocessing.
 Conceptually, the 3D flood fill behaves like an expanding balloon: it grows outward from the fill point, conforming to the geometry and stopping at boundaries.
 Because this decomposition happens algorithmically at runtime, there is no need to import separate geometries, construct region masks, or duplicate models.

 Fill Points on the Main Lattice